 The best foot creams generally have high-quality ingredients.
 When choosing a foot cream you need to familiarize yourself with the benefits of the ingredients.
 The following outlines a few of the best ingredients in foot creams and what they do for your feet.

+When considering what is the best cream for foot pain, natural butters are a key factor.
 Natural butters, like cocoa and shea butter, help moisturize the skin well.
 Cocoa butter hydrates skin and improves elasticity but it also provides a protective layer on the skin after being applied.
 While it does feel greasy at first, it will absorb into the skin after a bit and will leave your feet feeling soft.
 A good cocoa butter foot cream will include cocoa butter as one of the main ingredients.

 Shea butter penetrates deeper layers of skin and holds in moisture.
 It’s also an anti-inflammatory which is good for tired feet after a long day of standing or walking.
 Just like cocoa butter, a good shea butter foot cream will have it as one of the first ingredients.